Non-Disclosure Agreement (NDA) Form Template

 5. Duration of the NDA

-The agreement specifies the period during which confidentiality remains in effect — often a set number of years or indefinitely, depending on the nature of the information.
+The agreement specifies the period during which confidentiality remains in effect — sometimes for a fixed timeframe or, in some cases, without limitation, depending on the sensitivity of the data.

-If the Receiving Party violates the agreement, they may face:
+Should the Receiving Party fail to comply with the terms, they may face:

 7. Signatures and Date Fields

-How to Create an NDA Form Online in AidaForm
+How to Create an NDA Form in AidaForm

-With AidaForm, you can create a blank NDA form quickly and securely.
+With our NDA form maker, you can quickly and securely create a blank NDA form.
 Follow these simple steps:

 1

-Publish and share - Send the form via a secure link, embed it on your website or email it to relevant parties.
+Send it via a secure form link, embed it on your website or email it to relevant parties.

 How to Write a Fully Custom NDA Form